replicatedhq/docs/docs/packaging-an-application/docker-swarm.md

 There are some additional [template functions](/packaging-an-application/template-functions#swarm) available when running in Swarm mode.

 ### Secrets
-Replicated supports secrets through the use of [template functions](https://www.replicated.com/docs/packaging-an-application/template-functions/).
+{{< version version="2.8.0" >}} Replicated supports secrets through the use of [template functions](https://www.replicated.com/docs/packaging-an-application/template-functions/).
 It is possible to request a secret from the user using a combination of config settings and the `ConfigOption` [template function](https://www.replicated.com/docs/packaging-an-application/template-functions/#configoption).
 For more information on configuring the replicated settings screen see the [docs](https://www.replicated.com/docs/packaging-an-application/config-screen/) on customizing the On-Prem Console settings page.
 See below for an example of creating a secret in your application.

 For example:
 ```yml